Neurodevelopmental & Musculoskeletal Research

 Working with otolaryngologists (ENT specialists), audiologists, speech pathologists, neurologists, geneticists and medical imaging technicians, our investigators are looking closely at physical causes of this multi-faceted timing disorder.
 We’ve discovered a number of conditions that might contribute to a child’s risk of developing ANSD, and we’re investigating individualized ways of managing the disorder.

-At Nemours, much of the research into neurodevelopmental and pediatric musculoskeletal disorders is centered in two highly respected centers:
+At Nemours, much of the research into neurodevelopmental and pediatric musculoskeletal disorders is centered in these highly respected centers:

 Our Center’s clinical and translational research programs are dedicated to understanding how genetic mutation and variation affect children’s health.
 Our investigators collaborate with clinical and research faculty within and across Nemours campuses.